One of the many advantageous of living and raising children in Bristol is the vast amount of amazing free places to visit!

 There is also a room with a collection of old baths and toilets in which my daughter was fascinated with!

 There is also a collection of old laundry equipment, including laundry mangles.

 Here are some old-fashioned tricycles, very different from the brightly coloured bikes, trikes and space hoppers that we have lying in our back garden!

 There are also lots of old toys to look at, including armies of soldiers and dolls.

 You could most easily spend a day at Blaise Castle Estate; we only managed to do just a little bit of the Estate today and there is so much more to see and do.

-There are sometimes kids’ activities held throughout the year at Blaise Castle Estate too so do keep an eye on the Bristol Mum Events Calendar 🙂
+There are sometimes kids’ activities held throughout the year at Blaise Castle Estate, too, so do keep an eye on the Bristol Mum What’s On Page 🙂

 We will visit Blaise Castle Estate again soon so watch this space!